avinashkranjan/Amazing-Python-Scripts/Imagetospeech/Readme.md

 ## Image To Speech Functionalities : 🚀

-- There are two parts :
-   1) The first script image_to_text.py.
-In this the user gives the input of the image path and the script converts the image to text file.
+- The script converts an image to text and speech files
-   2) The second script text_to_speech.py.
-This script directly converts the text file of the first script to speech file or mp3 file.

-- The scripts run depending on the user requirement
+- At the end the script asks whether to save or delete files

 ## Image To Speech Instructions: 👨🏻‍💻